ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 them as separate network topology instances.

 REQ-PASSIVE-TOPO:
-: SIMAP must support capability to model topology of the complete network, including active and passive parts.
+: SIMAP must support capability to model topology of the complete network.
+If the implementation requires passive topology to be part of the complete multi-layered topology, then SIMAP must support the capability to model the passive part of the network (in addition to the active part).

 : For access network providers the ability to have linkage in the SIMAP of the complete network (active + passive) is essential as it provides many advantages for optimized customer Service, reduced MTTR, and lower operational costs through truck roll reduction.